EDA PLAY PAULI

 “The story helps the children understand the connection between individual episodes, it helps understand the cause and consequence and time sequence of the plot.
 The game supports and develops the visual imagination of the child, thanks to the comprehensibly rendered images.
 The application also focuses on understanding the links between individual actions and reinforces the relationship between action and the resulting response.
 Children become interested in tales and simple stories at the age of around of two.
 Younger children often fail to keep their attention span and follow it.
 At children with multiple disorders, not only the overall development level matters, but also their fitness and ability to maintain focus and to follow the story.”

-Watch the EDA PLAY PAULI app trailer
+Watch the EDA PLAY PAULI trailer:

 Inspiration